w-henderson/Unlimited-YouTube-Search/README.md

 ![UYTS Banner](images/banner.png)

 # Unlimited YouTube Search
 Unlimited YouTube Search (UYTS) is a quick and easy way to search YouTube from your Python program without the need for the YouTube Data API.
-It's a partial Python port of [youtube-scrape](https://github.com/HermanFassett/youtube-scrape) by [Herman Fassett](https://github.com/HermanFassett), but it is yet to have all of youtube-scrape's features.
+It's a Python port of [youtube-scrape](https://github.com/HermanFassett/youtube-scrape) by [Herman Fassett](https://github.com/HermanFassett) and has the majority of its features.

 ## How do I install it?
 Simply clone the repo to your PC, navigate to its folder, and run `python setup.py install`.
 This will install UYTS and its dependencies.